 My transducer reading is unstable, what could be causing it?

 There are many things that can cause a transducer to provide unstable readings examples include shock overload, lightning or electrical surges, mis-handling, water ingress, corrosion, broken cable, short circuit.
-See our page on how to tell is my load cell broken.

 Why does my torque transducer’s shaft not rotate freely?

 This could be due to faulty bearings.
 When the bearings start to wear this can cause vibrations through the shaft.

 My transducer’s output signal changes when I place my hand on or very close to it, why is this?

 This phenomenon is caused by the thermal imbalance induced by the heat of your hand.
 The sensing element material closest to your hand begins to heat up faster than the material that is further away, causing a thermal differential in the strain gauge bridge, this unbalances it and creates a change in its output.
 If you hold your hand in place you will see that the signal gradually returns to its original value within a small tolerance band as the temperature in the material equalises, allowing the temperature compensation within the strain gauge bridge circuit to function correctly and cancel out the effect of the change in temperature.

 The readings on my display are constantly moving up and down, what does this mean?